 Coos Bay is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Oregon.
 With a population of 15,595 people and nine associated neighborhoods, Coos Bay is the 40th largest community in Oregon.

-One of the nice things about Coos Bay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Coos Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One of the benefits of Coos Bay is that there is very little traffic.
 The average commute to work is 17.09 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small city, Coos Bay doesn't have a public transportation system that people use for their commute.
+Coos Bay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Coos Bay citizens is a little higher than the average for US cities and towns: 21.42% of adults in Coos Bay have at least a bachelor's degree.